The 11 Best Road Bikes Under $5000 for Men & Women

 Tire Width

-The wider and more volume tire, the more comfort you get, and the more difficult terrain you will be able to ride in.
+The wider and more volume tire, the more comfort you get and the more difficult terrain you can ride in.

 When I started riding a road bike, almost everybody used 23mm tires.
 According to the road.cc, it was a common standard.

 Nowadays, 25mm and 28mm tires are the most popular.
-Some road bikes use a combination of a 25mm tire in the front and a 28mm tire in the rear, and some bikes come with 30mm tires (usually endurance road bikes).
+Some road bikes use a combination of a 25mm tire in the front, and a 28mm tire in the rear, and some bikes come with 30mm tires (usually endurance road bikes).

 You can always experiment and try different tire widths to find the ones that suit you best.